-The current version of the GUI was developed by O. Visser, with many contributions from L. Groot and O. Carstensen.
-Other authors include M. Luppi (artwork) and the SCM developer team.
+The current version of the GUI was developed by O. Visser, and L. Groot.
+Other authors include M. Luppi (artwork), L. Hong (NMR spin-spin coupling in ADFspectra), M. Koenis (VCD tools in ADFspectra), K. Salimans (GUI support for QE CPMD) and the SCM developer team.
 Thanks to M. Mouthaan for testing and documentation.

-1.2 Release 2017
+1.2 Release 2018

-In comparison to ADF-GUI 2016, the ADF-GUI 2017 release offers the following new functionality:
+In comparison to ADF-GUI 2017, the ADF-GUI 2018 release offers the following new functionality: